oracle/cloud-native-devops-workshop/db-devops/CloudNative300.md

     ![](images/lab300/300_18_07_merge13.png)

-- Click **Deploy** on the navigation panel to navigate to the **Deploy** screen.
+- Click **Deploy** on the navigation panel to navigate to the **Deployments** screen.
 Once the rebuild is complete, a redeploy will also automatically start.
 The panel will first show the deployment in process, and then will show that the **Last deployment succeeded**.

     ![](images/lab300/300_18_08_merge14.png)